faizanmanshad/Bridge-Generator/README.md

 The plugin intentionally loads the selected family/type rather than blindly loading unnecessary content.

 Each component is handled independently.
-This is important because a user may later replace only one component, such as the Beam, while preserving the existing Bearer, Joist, and Packer.
+This allows a user to replace only one component later—for example, a Beam—while preserving the existing Bearer, Joist, and Packer.

 ---